 The significance of the 6138 and 6139 movements to Seiko’s history cannot be emphasized enough, as both gave Seiko the honor of creating the world’s first automatic chronograph movement that featured a column wheel and a vertical coupling mechanism.
 Seiko successfully mass produced the layout for the column wheel and the vertical coupling mechanism, which was later adapted by Rolex for the development of the in-house movement used on the Daytona.

-This 6138 comes with its original "fishbone" stainless-steel bracelet, NATO strap, Pelican travel case, and springbar tool.
+This 6138 comes with its original "fishbone" stainless-steel bracelet, nylon NATO strap, Pelican travel case, and springbar tool.

 1976 Seiko 6138-0049 "Bullhead" Chronograph